awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

    ```

 1. \(Optional\) To help take advantage of the single display of up to 4K resolution, set up the high\-performance display protocol [NICE DCV](https://docs.aws.amazon.com/dcv)\.
 If you do not require this functionality, do not complete this step\.

+## Installing an additional version of CUDA<a name="gpu-instance-install-cuda"></a>

+After you install an NVIDIA graphics driver on your instance, you can install a version of CUDA other than the version that is bundled with the graphics driver\.
+The following procedure demonstrates how to configure multiple versions of CUDA on the instance\.

+**To install the CUDA toolkit**

+1. Connect to your Windows instance\.

+1. Open the [NVIDIA website](https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64) and select the version of CUDA that you need\.

+1. For **Installer Type**, select **exe \(local\)** and then choose **Download**\.

+1. Using your browser, run the downloaded install file\.
+Follow the instructions to install the CUDA toolkit\.
+You might be required to reboot the instance\.